She Loves Biscotti

 The infusion of the olive oil with orange zest in a small pot.

-Then, simply remove the pot from the heat, cover and allow about ten minutes or so for the infusion to take place.
-We are now ready to add a variety of olives (black or green) and minced fresh oregano to our orange scented oil.
+Then, remove the pot from the heat, cover and allow about ten minutes or so for the infusion to occur.
+We are now ready to add various olives (black or green) and minced fresh oregano to our orange-scented oil.

 A close up shot of green and black marinated olives with oregano and slivers of orange zest.